xiansongq/minimpsi/README.md

       -n: number of parties.
       -m: input set size ( 2^m ).
       -mm: input set size ( mm ).
-      -p: the party ID (must be a continuous integer of 1-( n-1 ) ) Local Multi-Terminal Time Input.
+      -p: the party ID (must be a continuous integer of 1-n ) Local Multi-Terminal Time Input.
       -t: number of threads.
       -r: 0 is semihonest model, 1 is malicous model.
--cpsi: Run the circuit psi.
+-cpsi: Run  RS21 circuit psi.
       -m <value>: the log2 size of the sets.
       -st: ValueShareType (1 xor,0 add32).
+      -t: number of threads.
+-mycpsi: Run our circuit psi.
+      -m <value>: the log2 size of the sets.
+      -st: ValueShareType (1 xor,0 add32).
-      -nt: number of threads.
+      -t: number of threads.
 -volepsi: Run the volePSI.
       -m <value>: the log2 size of the sets.
-      -malicious: run with malicious security.
+      -r: 0 is semihonest model, 1 is malicous model.
-      -nt: number of threads.
+      -t: number of threads.

 ```
 For example